ibhagwan/fzf-lua/README.md

 require("fzf-lua").setup{
   -- MISC GLOBAL SETUP OPTIONS, SEE BELOW
   -- fzf_bin = ...,
-  winopts = { ...  },     -- UI Options
+  -- each of these options can also be passed as function that return options table -- e.g. winopts = function() return { ... } end winopts = { ...  },     -- UI Options
   keymap = { ...  },      -- Neovim keymaps / fzf binds
   actions = { ...  },     -- Fzf "accept" binds